 Put differently, the over/under in this matchup opened at 48.5 points and has dropped down to 42, which is dramatic line movement without weather concerns.
 Don't expect top-15 QB numbers from Rodgers during this defensive battle.
 Tua Tagovailoa, Jared Goff, Carson Wentz and Marcus Mariota are all superior fantasy options in Week 3.

-Fournette has barely been a top-20 PPR back through two games, but his usage has been truly elite.
+Fournette, expected to play with a hamstring injury, has barely been a top-20 PPR back through two games, but his usage has been truly elite.
 Only Christian McCaffrey has seen a higher snap percentage among all running backs, and Fournette rested during Tampa Bay's easy Week 1 win.
 The receptions haven't been there, but Fournette was second in RB route involvement last week, and Tom Brady has the highest RB target% among all QBs over the last five seasons.
-Evans (already ruled out), Julio Jones and Chris Godwin are likely out as well.
+With Evans suspended, Chris Godwin ruled out and Julio Jonesa game-time call, the offense is desperate for weapons.
 Fournette has the second-most carries (45) in the NFL, has faced a tough schedule (@Dal, @NO) and now returns home to face a Packers run defense that's allowed 5.6 YPC and ranks bottom-three in DVOA.

 Fournette has also promised fantasy managers touchdowns are coming soon!